dlizcano/dlizcano.github.io/_pages/about.md

 ## Harnessing the Power of Ecology

 I help organizations and businesses find **science-based, sustainable solutions** to biodiversity challenges.

-With expertise in **ecology, wildlife monitoring, and biodiversity conservation**, I use tools like camera traps, acoustic surveys, and data modeling with  [{{< fa brands r-project >}}](https://www.r-project.org/about.html) to guide informed decisions and measure environmental impact.
+With expertise in **ecology, wildlife monitoring, and biodiversity conservation**, I use tools like camera traps, acoustic surveys, and data modeling, to guide informed decisions and measure environmental impact.

 **Ph.D. in Biodiversity Management (University of Kent, UK)** | Data Analyst for **Wildlife Conservation Society (WCS)** | Former **Biodiversity Specialist** at DAI-USAID, Awake Travel, and The Nature Conservancy (TNC).